Suzanna-Linn/slua/docs/moving-lljson.md

 print(lljson.encode(vegetables))
 -- > Cannot serialise table: excessively sparse array
 <code class="language-slua"></code></pre>
-**possible improvement^* : it is requested that excessively sparce arrays are exported as objects, or to have an option to export array tables as objects.
+**possible improvement** : it is requested that excessively sparce arrays are exported as objects, or to have an option to export array tables as objects.

 #### Mixed tables

+Mixed tables are exported as JSON objects.
+Numeric keys are exported as strings:
+<pre class="language-slua"><code class="language-slua">-- mixed table to JSON object with string keys
+local vegetables = { "Carrot", "Tomato", "Potato", Lettuce = "favorite" }
+print(lljson.encode(vegetables))
+-- > {"1":"Carrot","2":"Tomato","3":"Potato","Lettuce":"favorite"}</code></pre>

+#### Dictionary tabñes

+Other data types except numbers and strings throw the run-time error "Cannot serialise userdata: table key must be a number or string":
+<pre class="language-slua"><code class="language-slua">-- dictionary table with other data types
+local staff = { [ll.GetOwner()] = "VIP" }
+print(lljson.encode(staff))
+-- > Cannot serialise userdata: table key must be a number or string</code></pre>
+**possible improvement** : it is requested that all datatypes (except functions and threads) are exported as strings.

 #### inf and -inf